nreid/using_array_jobs/README.md

 	# for most tools in the format chr:start-stop
 REGION=${CHR}:${START}-${STOP}

-echo This script will analyze region $REGION of the human genome.
+echo This task will analyze region $REGION of the human genome.

 # subsequent lines would define input and output file names and the variant caller, e.g: